 Sharf Visitor Center

-Pick up an Art Connections Activity Card and explore bugs, birds, chocolate, and other themes throughout the Museum.
-Recommended for all ages.
-Available in English and Spanish.
+Pick up an Art Connections Activity Card and explore bugs, powerful figures, chocolate, and other themes throughout the Museum.

 Made possible by Arthur R. Hilsinger and Barbara J. Janson.

 A Guide to Family Fun at the MFA